Kuass/Kuass/README.md

 - I have expirience to windows application program, web frontend, web backend, linux devops, platform(embedded) development.
 - I have been working for a long time in Serial communication, Modbus(RTU), and Socket communication.
 - I'm interested in micro-service architecture and I know how to deal with it.
 (Kubernete, AWS, Docker)
+- I love Kotlin and came over from Java.
+Kotlin is a language designed for high-capacity processing.
+Don't get me wrong!

 ### Stack of Technology